Introduction to libraries

 Will users often want to see: all the documents related to a specific project, all documents that belong to a particular department, or group the documents by the month they are due?
 If you expect to view the files in a certain way frequently, you can define a view.
 You can use this view any time that you work with the library.
 When you create a view, it is added to the Current Views drop-down list located in the library ribbon.

 A library view is a selection of columns on a page that displays items in a library, and often defines a specific sort order, filter, grouping, and custom layout.
 Libraries can have personal views and public views.
-Anyone who has Contribute permission level can create a personal view to see the files in a certain way or to filter for only the files that they want to see.
+Anyone who has been assigned to the Members group on the site (which has the Contribute permission level) can create a personal view to see the files in a certain way or to filter for only the files that they want to see.
 If you have permission to design a library, you can create a public view that anyone can use when viewing the library.
 You can also make any public view the default view, so that people automatically see that view of the library.

 If members of your group view the libraries on a mobile device, you can even create mobile views that provide limits, such as number of items displayed in a view, that are optimal for the bandwidth and limitations of the devices.

-Folders (also called containers) provide another way to group and manage content in a library or list.
+Folders are containers that use can use to group and manage content in a library or list.
 If folders are enabled for the library, you can add folders to most types of libraries.
 If your library contains many items, folders also improve the efficiency of accessing those items.
 When you create a folder, behind the scenes you are creating an internal index.
 This internal index is also created for the root folder, or top-level of a library or list.
 When you access items in a folder, you are effectively using this internal index to access the data.

 If a library contains many items that can be grouped in a particular way, you can use folders to organize content within the library.
 Good examples of groups include projects, teams, departments, product categories, age ranges, alphabetical listings, and alphabetical subgroups (A-C, D-F, and so on).
 Folders can help people to scan and manage lots of files in a familiar way.

-Note A library view can be defined, Sorting as-is, in which case the folders do not display first before any items in the view.
+Note A library view can be set to Sort only by specified criteria, in which case the folders do not appear first before any items in the view.
 You may not want to use this view sort option if you want users to easily locate the correct folder.

-Although library folders do not display in the Documents section of Quick Launch, the site owner or a user with permission to design a site can enable the Tree View, which displays the Site Hierarchy section in Quick Launch, and lets you expand, collapse, and easily navigate folders of libraries.
+Although library folders do not display in the site navigation, the site owner or a user with permission to design a site can enable the Tree View, which displays a Site Content section in site navigation, and lets you expand, collapse, and easily navigate folders of libraries.

 All three approaches can work together.
-The same columns you use to track projects in the default view of a library can be used to create a view with several filter criteria.
-A view can also be sorted and filtered dynamically by clicking the column headers to further isolate and identify content needed at the spur of the moment.
+The same columns you use to track documents in the default view of a library can be used to create a view with several filter criteria.
+People can sort and filter a view dynamically by clicking the column headers to find content at the spur of the moment.
 If a folder structure has been defined in the library, you can "flatten" a library view by setting the Show all items without folders option in the Folders section when you create or modify the view.
 Each approach can complement the other to get the right content at the right time and in the right way for you.

 Now that you have the big picture of libraries, the following are common and useful tasks that you can do with libraries.